pyreadline3/pyreadline3/doc/source/usage.rst

 International characters
 ------------------------

-The pyreadline package now supports international characters.
+The pyreadline3 package now supports international characters.
 However using international characters in the interactive prompt can be annoying on windows since the default codepage for the terminal is an ascii codepage (850 on swedish systems) but the filesystem often uses some other codepage (1252 on